jundl77/word2doc/README.md

 1. Download a Wikipedia dump and build a document retriever model from the dump.
 [This script](https://github.com/jundl77/word2doc/blob/master/src/build-doc-retriever-model.py) will do that task.
 2. Download and set up GloVe and InferSent models, directions can be found [here](https://github.com/facebookresearch/InferSent).

+Model paths and other constants can be changed in [constants.py](https://github.com/jundl77/word2doc/blob/master/src/word2doc/util/constants.py).

 Once the steps above have been completed successfully, [optimize.py](https://github.com/jundl77/word2doc/blob/master/src/optimize.py) can be used to pre-process data, train and evaluate models.

 First, the data has to be pre-processed using the following command: